sf-wdi-37/project-1/README.md

 ### Flex Technical Requirements

 **Your app should have 2 of the 5 following features:**
 * **External API** - Use an external API to integrate rich data into your app.
+If you need to make API requests from your Node.js server, we recommend using a package like [request](https://github.com/request/request) to make request syntax simpler.
 * **Data Validation** - On the client side, give users a visible error message if they try to submit blank forms (or other validation failures), explaining why they weren't allowed to submit.
-In your database, use mongoose's validations for at least one attribute for each of your schemas (see <a href="http://mongoosejs.com/docs/validation.html">mongoose validation docs</a>).
+Also, in your database, use mongoose's validations for at least one attribute for each of your schemas (see <a href="http://mongoosejs.com/docs/validation.html">mongoose validation docs</a>).
 You can meet this requirement with just mongoose's built-in validations, but you could also take it further with custom validations.
 * **Bootstrap** - Use Twitter Bootstrap, Foundation, Skeleton, or another CSS framework throughout your site to create a unified baseline style.
 * **Model Relationship** - Create a one-to-many or many-to-many relationship between two models using either embedded or referenced data.
 * **Sessions** - Research sessions and use them to track a visitor.
 As a much larger challenge, you can use sessions to enable authentication (user sign up, log in, and log out).
-Note: This option requires significant independent research, and doing authentication correctly is difficult.
+Note: This option requires significant independent research, and doing authentication  is especially difficult.
+There are some [resources from past WDI cohorts](https://github.com/sf-wdi-33/express-simple-auth), but do not underestimate this challenge.

 ## BONUS IDEAS
 If you want to push yourself and learn something new, optionally consider doing some of the following with your app, but *please talk to an instructor* beforehand: